 Digital signage player

-The player refers to the equipment that connects the screens to the content management software (CMS).
-A digital signage player can take many forms, such as a USB key or a router.
-Most often, the player works with a wireless connection, such as Wifi.
-But it can also incorporate a wired connection, such as RJ45.
-The English term "player" is often used.
+The reader refers to the equipment that connects the screens to the content management software (CMS).
+A digital signage player can take many forms, such as a USB stick or a router.
+Most often, the player works with a wireless connection, such as WiFi.
+But it can also integrate a wired connection, such as RJ45.
+The English term “player” is often used.
 Synonyms: Player, Media Player

-A video wall is an assembly of several screens used to display a large image.
-Edge-to-edge, the measurement between two screens that make up the video wall, is a key element for immersion: a small edge-to-edge offers a better experience and optimal immersion.
+One Video wall refers to an assembly of several screens that allows a large image to be broadcast.
+Edge-to-edge, measured between two screens that make up the video wall, is a key element for immersion: a weak edge to edge offers a better experience and optimal immersion.

 Player